Skip to Content

 pano of wall at dovestone reservoir

-5. Resume your journey down the path on the opposite side, beginning to circle back.
+5. Continue your journey down the path on the opposite side, beginning to circle back.
 Soon, you’ll arrive at Ashway Gap, the location of a once-grand house.
 With several picnic benches available, it’s an ideal place for a restful break.

 6. Continue along the path as it traverses a wooded section and curves around.
 Eventually, you’ll cross a small brook and return to the tarmac at Chew Rd.